Why Do We Fall Ill? for Class 9

 2. Practices such as proper waste disposal, clean water supply, and sanitation contribute to preventing waterborne and vector-borne diseases.

-2. Vaccination and Immunization
+2. Vaccination and Immunisation

 1. Vaccines introduce weakened or inactive forms of pathogens into the body, stimulating the immune system to develop immunity without causing disease.